 Edgar Allan Poe was born on January 19, 1809, in Boston, Massachusetts.
 Both of his parents died before he reached the age of three and he was raised as a foster child in Virginia.
 As a young man, Poe was sent to some of the best schools in the state and excelled in his studies.
 Unfortunately, his success was mired by his bad habits.
 He was forced out of university after his foster father refused to pay Poe’s gambling debts.

 In 1827, Poe joins the United States Army and published his first collection of poems, Tamerlane and Other Poems.
 His second collection was published two years later.
 Neither of these volumes received praise from the public.
 Poe would eventually make a home for himself alongside his aunt and cousin, Virginia, in Baltimore, Maryland.

-In 1835, Poe was to become the editor of the Souther Literary Messenger and the next year he married his thirteen year old cousin.
-Throughout the next years of his life he edited a number of magazines and made a name for himself as a writer and editor.
-It was also during this time that he wrote some of his best known stories such as, “The Fall of the House of Usher,” and “The Murders in the Rue Morgue.”
+In 1835, Poe was to become the editor of the Southern Literary Messenger, and the next year he married his thirteen-year-old cousin.
+Throughout the next years of his life, he edited a number of magazines and made a name for himself as a writer and editor.
+It was also during this time that he wrote some of his best-known stories such as, “The Fall of the House of Usher,” and “The Murders in the Rue Morgue.”

 Poe’s wife and cousin would die in 1847 from tuberculosis, causing a deepening of his depression and worsening of his alcoholism.
 To this day there is a mystery surrounding his death.
 He was found on October 3, 1849, semi-conscious in Baltimore.
 He died four days later of what was then called, “acute congestion of the brain.”
 It is now thought that he had perhaps contracted rabies.